Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 • ili – they

-The pronouns li, ŝi, ĝi are used in just the same way as English "he, she, it".
+The pronouns li, ŝi, ĝi work just like English "he, she, it".

 Possessive Pronouns

-These are formed by adding the ending a to the simple pronouns:
+These are formed quite regularly, by adding the ending -a to the simple pronouns:

 • mia – my